This Free App Has Helped Me Save Over $700 in 5 Months Without Noticing

 To prevent overdrafting, Qapital only transfers money when you have at least $100 in your account; once you hit that threshold, it automatically stops all withdrawals.

-When you make a purchase with one of these accounts that triggers one of your rules, the app will pull money from your checking account and move it to your Qapital account (more on that below).
+When you make a purchase with one of these accounts that triggers one of your rules, the app will pull money from your checking account and move it to your FDIC-insured Qapital account through Wells Fargo.

 2. Set One or More Goals